dspanah/Sensor-Based-Human-Activity-Recognition-LSTMsEnsemble-Pytorch/README.md

-EnsembleLSTM_Pytorch
+HAR_EnsembleLSTM_Pytorch
 ==============================

-Ensemble of LSTM models for Human Activity Recognition
+This repository includes the Pytorch implementation of the paper "Ensembles of Deep LSTM Learners for Activity Recognition using Wearables" by Yu Guan and Thomas Plötz, which is available at: https://doi.org/10.1145/3090076

+The authors' original implementation is in Tensorflow and is available at: https://github.com/tploetz/LSTMEnsemble4HAR

+Python version: python3

 Project Organization
 ------------